 Now that the UK has left the European Union, the rules surrounding VAT on services, imports and exports after Brexit have changed.
 For businesses that are still doing business with EU customers, The VAT People can provide the right Brexit advice on VAT to ensure you are fully aware of and compliant with these new rules.

 Our expert VAT consultants have followed every Brexit development closely and can provide you with up-to-the-minute guidance and support on all aspects of VAT legislation, including levies imposed on shipments and services, reverse charge VAT after Brexit, and maximising VAT recovery on your operations within the UK.

 We have decades of experience in helping businesses across all sectors with reclaiming VAT and have so far helped dozens of firms decipher the complexities of the regulations and requirements after Brexit.
 We will provide the guidance you need in a way that is both practical and easy to understand, taking all the stress out of VAT compliance.

-For the latest Brexit advice on VAT, contact The VAT People today by calling 0333 3638 012, or complete an online enquiry form and we will be in touch at a time that is suitable for you.
+For the latest Brexit advice on VAT, contact The VAT People today by calling 0333 3638 012, or complete an online enquiry form to request a call back at a time that is convenient for you.

 How we can help you

-We can also explain the implications of any potential deal, to ensure that you are well prepared for any eventuality.
-Working in collaboration with our sister company, The Customs People, we will consider every element of your imports and exports and how these will be impacted by Brexit.
+Working in collaboration with our sister company, The Customs People, we will consider every element of your imports and exports and how these have been impacted by Brexit.
 This will allow you to make the necessary changes to remain in full compliance with the latest rules while making sure you are not paying any unnecessary expenses.

 Why choose us?

-The VAT People is one of the UK’s leading specialist VAT consultancies, with more than two decades of experience in helping businesses with all aspects of VAT, from small companies to large multinational corporations.
+The VAT People is one of the UK’s leading specialist VAT consultancies, with more than two decades of experience in helping businesses of all sizes with all aspects of VAT, from small companies to large multinational corporations.
 No matter what the needs of your business may be, we are well placed to help you understand and make the most of the options available to you regarding Brexit.

 Watch Our Videos